Internal Server Error

 About Google Ventures

 Google Ventures is a venture capital firm founded in 2009.
 It is primarily based out of San Francisco, United States.
-As of May 2026, Google Ventures is an active investor, having invested in 783 companies, with 41 new investments in the last 12 months.
+As of Jun 2026, Google Ventures is an active investor, having invested in 785 companies, with 37 new investments in the last 12 months.
 It primarily invests in Series A round in United States based startups.
 Its investments are spread across a wide range of sectors from Enterprise Applications to High Tech and Life Sciences.
-Most recently it participated in the $***** Series A round of MokN Overall, Google Ventures portfolio has seen 70 unicorns, 44 IPOs and 245 acquisitions including key companies like Slack, Uber and HubSpot.
+Most recently it participated in the $***** Series B round of Odyssey Overall, Google Ventures portfolio has seen 70 unicorns, 44 IPOs and 245 acquisitions including key companies like Slack, Uber and Robinhood.
 A lot of funds co-invest with Google Ventures, with names like SV Angel sharing a substantial percentage of its portfolio.
 Google Ventures has team of 97 people including 37 partners.

 Key Metrics